tarunsachdeva/blog/projects.md

 ---
 layout: projects
-title: Playground
+title: Project Playground
 ---

-This is my playground - a collection of software projects I'm always tinkering with.
-These projects are often centered around learning new open source libraries, developer and creative tools.
+This is a collection of apps and games I've built and always tinkering with.
+These projects are often centered around learning new AI primitives, open source libraries, and creative tools.
 I always try to build complete products to really test the end to end capabilities of a technology.
-The themes I come back to often are creativity, storytelling, education and productivity.
+Common themes are creativity, storytelling, education and productivity.